by Clemens Pater

 The Pope rightly predicted that the use of the “pill” would lower morality, and make infidelity more frequent.
 It would lead to the demeaning of women.
 It would further validate the claims of government to require means to regulate and reduce the number of children.
 The world would grow more insensitive to abortion. (cf. HV, nos 17, 14).

 In the last sections of Humanae Vitae, the Pope gave pastoral encouragement to all in the Church (bishops and priests, public authorities, scientists and medical personnel, husbands and wives) to live and protect these truths faithfully.

 In articles and lectures marking the fiftieth anniversary of Humanae Vitae, some theologians will look for loopholes to living this fidelity to marriage, perhaps based on a subjective definition of conscience, and under the umbrella of “a new paradigm.”

 In their commentaries on Humanae Vitae, some media displaying the masthead of “Catholic,” tend to point, not to moral principles, but to the fact that many Catholics (perhaps even a majority) use artificial contraceptives.
 They seem to suggest that a large number of “good Catholics” who ignore the Church’s teaching is a sign of the “sensus fidei,” a sign of the Holy Spirit at work in the faithful.
 Perhaps we could ask if, by comparison, the staggering statistics of Catholics who look at pornography indicate that it is therefore morally acceptable to do so – or that it is even inspired by God.

-Pope Paul VI, now “Blessed” is to be canonized a saint in October of 2018.
+Pope Paul VI was canonized a saint by Pope Francis on Sunday, October 14, 2018.
 Let us ask his intercession, first for married couples who strive, despite the challenges, to live faithfully according to their vows.
 May he also intercede for the Church: that we may be preserved in the continuity of the Truth.